ThiagoMaria-SecurityIT/pdf-library-manager/README.md

 ## 🎮 How to Use

-1. **Open a Folder**: Click "Open Folder" and select a directory containing PDFs
+1. **Open a Folder**: Click "Open Folder" in the toolbar or File menu and select a directory containing PDFs
 2. **Browse Visually**: See all your PDFs as thumbnails with their first pages
+3. **View PDFs**: Click any thumbnail to open the PDF in the built-in viewer
+4. **Navigate PDFs**: Use the navigation controls to browse through pages, zoom in/out
-3. **Customize Thumbnails**:
+5. **Customize Thumbnails**:
-   - Select a PDF by clicking its thumbnail
-   - Enter a page number (0 = first page)
+   - Enter a page number in the "Thumbnail page" field (0 = first page)
-   - Click "Apply to Selected PDF" for individual files
+   - Click "Apply to Selected" for individual files
-   - Click "Apply to All PDFs" for the entire library
+   - Click "Apply to All" for the entire library
-4. **Search**: Use the search box to filter PDFs by filename
+6. **Search**: Use the search box to filter PDFs by filename
-5. **Manage Files**: Open or delete PDFs using the buttons or menu
+7. **Manage Files**: Open PDFs externally or delete them using the buttons or menu

 ## 🔧 Technical Details

-- **GUI Framework**: Tkinter (built-in, lightweight)
+- **GUI Framework**: PyQt5 for modern, professional interface
 - **PDF Processing**: PyMuPDF (fitz) for high-quality rendering
 - **Image Handling**: Pillow (PIL) for thumbnail manipulation
 - **Cache System**: MD5-hashed filenames with original PDF names for easy management
+- **Threading**: QThread for non-blocking thumbnail generation
+- **Layout Management**: QSplitter, QGridLayout, and QScrollArea for responsive UI

 ## 🤝 Contributing